Cape Woolamai: History

+In 1959, entrepreneur Isidor Magid proposed to develop a major private housing estate at Cape Woolamai for holidaying Melbourne families.
+His firm, the Overland Development Corporation, had acquired over 90 hectares of farmland for the project and applied to have it subdivided into over a thousand residential lots.
+Plans designed by engineer R. A. Beveridge were approved in 1961.

+Progress was put on hold after the Bolte Liberal government began talks to acquire part of the land for a conservation reserve.
+At the time, Cape Woolamai was home to an estimated 20,000 protected Short-tailed shearwater birds.
+In 1962, over 120 hectares was transferred to the Government for conservation purposes.

+The development launched in late 1963 and was marketed as the Woolamai Waters estate.
+Lots could be purchased empty or packaged with weatherboard beach shacks.
+The developers partnered with Commodore Hotel to propose a licensed hotel-motel for the estate, however, plans were ultimately never approved.

-In 1959, 230 acre of farmland was sold and subdivided into housing estates for beach shacks and holiday makers.
-It was then named Woolamai Waters and Woolamai Waters West, and later renamed Cape Woolamai.
-Cape Woolamai had a Post Office from 1970 to roughly 1974 which was open only during summer.
-A Woolamai Post Office was open from 1911 until 1974.
+The town was later renamed Cape Woolamai.
+The Woolamai Post Office was open from 1911 until 1974.
 The roads were sealed in the late 1980s and beach shacks gradually turned into more substantial houses.
-Today Cape Woolamai has a world-renowned surf beach, Woolamai Beach Surf Life Saving Club, and a popular Safety Beach.
+Today Cape Woolamai has a world-renowned surf beach, Woolamai Beach Surf Life Saving Club, and a popular safety beach.

 Environment

 The headland contains remnant vegetation and wildlife such as an important breeding colony of the short-tailed shearwater, also called the Australian muttonbird.
 Volunteer groups such as the Cape Woolamai Coast Action Group conduct regular improvement and maintenance works including weed control and revegetation.
 It lies within the Phillip Island Important Bird Area, identified as such by BirdLife International because of its importance in supporting significant populations of little penguins, short-tailed shearwaters and Pacific gulls.